MartinDM/martindm.uk/src/about/about.md

 #### Home Office

-Working with Kainos and the internal product teams at HMPO, I was part of the design and React-build of a newly-improved, evolved Lost and Stolen Passport reporting service, enabling passport examiners to correctly investigate, identify and cancel compromised passports, meeting business SLAs, enabling efficient staff workflows and ensuring examiners have the right information to operate more efficiently using the new service.
+Worked with Kainos and HMPO product teams on the React-based redesign of the Lost and Stolen Passport reporting service, enabling passport examiners to efficiently investigate and cancel compromised passports while meeting business SLAs.

 #### Telensa